ArunPatel1999/My-Public-Learning/Java/README.md

 		  iv) addProduct
 		  v) delete product and index

-		3) And Bulk Opration like bulkRead and bulkWrite
+		3) Bulk operations, such as bulkRead and bulkWrite
 		```
 		</details>